The Saga of Gosta Berling: Plot

 Berling searches for Margaretha but finds Marianne collapsed in the snow by her family's front door.
 Berling takes her back to Ekeby but tries to keep her presence confidential since she has fallen ill.
-In the meantime, Margarethe has returned to the cottage where her mother still lives, seeking forgiveness.
+Margarethe returns to the cottage where her mother still lives, seeking forgiveness.
 As the old woman collapses and lies dying, there is a partial reconciliation but Margarethe realizes that she must atone for her past by driving the Cavaliers out of Ekeby.

 At Borg, Hendrik learns that his Italian marriage to Elizabeth will not be considered legal until they both sign certain documents.
-At Ekeby, Berling considers marriage to Marianne, but she turns him away when she reveals that her face has been scarred by smallpox.
-Margarethe, driven by her own guilt and rage, assembles a party to set fire to the wing of Ekeby housing the Cavaliers in order to capture and exile them, but the fire gets out of control and begins to burn the central mansion housing Marianne, whom Berling manages to save from the flames just as her father arrives, now relieved that his daughter is safe.
+At Ekeby, Berling considers marriage to Marianne, who turns him away after revealing that her face was scarred by smallpox.
+Margarethe, driven by her own guilt and rage, assembles a party to set fire to the wing of Ekeby housing the Cavaliers to exile them.
+However, the fire gets out of control and begins to burn the central mansion housing Marianne, whom Berling saves from the flames just as her father arrives, now relieved that she is safe.

-At Borg, seeing the fire, Elizabeth heads across the lake to Ekeby on foot, where she is discovered by Berling who was driving a sleigh across the ice.
-At first, in a fit of passion, Berling proposes eloping and taking Elizabeth away from Varmland and beyond.
-But he turns the sleigh back when he realizes that they are being pursued on the frozen lake by a pack of wolves, which they eventually outrun.
+At Borg, seeing the fire, Elizabeth heads across the lake to Ekeby on foot, and is discovered by Berling, who was driving a sleigh across the ice.
+At first, in a fit of passion, Berling proposes eloping and taking Elizabeth away from Värmland and beyond.
+But he turns the sleigh back when he realizes that they are being pursued on the frozen lake by wolves, which they eventually outrun.

-Back at Borg, Hendrik offers Elizabeth the new wedding documents to sign and legalize their marriage, but she has to confess that she has not given her heart to him, leading to the ultimate dashing of Hendrik's mother's hopes.
-Elizabeth goes to live with the Sinclaires, where she and Marianne become good friends.
+Back at Borg, Hendrik offers Elizabeth the new documents to sign and legalize their marriage, but she has to confess that she has not given her heart to him, leading to the ultimate dashing of Hendrik's mother's hopes.
+Elizabeth goes to live with the Sinclaires, where she and Marianne become friends.
 On a visit to Margarethe in her mother's cottage, Elizabeth confesses her love for Berling, who had just entered the room without her noticing.
 Inspired by Marianne, Berling oversees the reconstruction of Ekeby.
-Finally, Margarathe returns to the newly built estate, which she now offers as a home to Berling and Elizabeth.
+Margarathe returns to the newly built estate, which she now offers as a home to Berling and Elizabeth.
 The events are celebrated by the now-reformed Cavaliers.